-Summary and Conclusions
+Summarv and Conclusions

 The health benefits program of the University of California is similar in many important ways to competitive models proposed for Medicare.
 The recent experience of the UC program provides support for the argument that this approach can effectively harness the incentives of competitive markets to promote economic efficiency.
-The decision to restructure the premium contribution policy to emphasize price differences among competing health plans resulted in a considerable one-time savings to the University and established a more competitive environment in which plans that raise premiums face a significant risk of losing a large share of their enrollment in other similar employer-sponsored programs.
+The decision to restructure the premium contribution policy to emphasize price differences among competing health plans resulted in a considerable one-time savings to the University and established a more competitive environment in which plans that raise premiums face a significant risk of losing a large share of their enrollment.

+However, there are two important caveats to this success story.
+The first is that UC retirees were much less price sensitive than active UC employees and employees in other similar employer-sponsored programs.
 In general, the more price-sensitive consumers are, the less will firms are able to increase prices above marginal cost.
 If Medicare beneficiaries in general are less price-sensitive than younger consumers, health plans will face less pressure to compete on price in Medicare than in other markets.
 Until more research is available on the price-sensitivity of Medicare beneficiaries, policy analysts should be cautious in extrapolating from the behavior of younger, healthier consumers.